1940 British war cabinet crisis: Churchill meets with the outer cabinet (6:15 pm)

 As the war cabinet adjourned, it was now clear that Halifax was in a minority of one given the view expressed by Chamberlain about the alternative to fighting on.
 Nevertheless, Halifax still held a powerful position within the Conservative party, even without Chamberlain's support, and Churchill still needed the approval of the outer cabinet for his policy of fighting on, alone if necessary.
 He began by telling the 25 ministers that Great Britain was going to fight and was not going to negotiate.

-Hugh Dalton, who was the Minister of Economic Warfare, recalled Churchill saying, as he had done in the war cabinet meeting, that Britain should not get better terms from Germany now than if she fought it out.
+Hugh Dalton, who was the Minister of Economic Warfare, recalled Churchill saying, as he had done in the war cabinet meeting, that Britain would not get better terms from Germany now than if she fought it out.
 Germany's terms, he said would include a demand for the fleet and Great Britain would become a puppet state "under Mosley or some such person".
 Churchill went on to a dramatic and defiant conclusion by reportedly saying that "if this long island story of ours is to end at last, let it end only when each one of us lies choking in his own blood upon the ground".

 Dalton recalled that there was unanimous approval round the table and not even the faintest flicker of dissent.
 Several ministers patted Churchill on the shoulder as they were leaving.
 Leo Amery, recently appointed Secretary of State for India, wrote that the meeting "left all of us tremendously heartened by Winston's resolution and grip of things".
 As Beevor puts it, Halifax had been decisively out-manoeuvred and Great Britain would fight on to the end.
 Max Hastings points out how much Churchill relied on the eventual support of Chamberlain as leader of the Conservative Party: this was critical in deflecting Halifax's proposals.